-Input from Clause 2.1 RGWP-C1(210622) China

-The ITU-T SG restructuring solution should serve the mission and long term development of ITU-T. The works should be implemented following an objective-oriented and problem-driven approach, to meet the ITU-T members’ expectations.
+The ITU-T SG restructuring solution should contribute to the mission and long term activities of ITU-T. The restructuring options that are reviewed should provide input into the discussion by the ITU-T members’.

-The objectives of ITU-T SG restructuring should meet the mission of ITU-T, and benefit for the development of both ITU-T and its members.

-The ITU-T SG restructuring should enhance ITU-T’s important role in ICT standardization in the digital transforming world, and serve the five objectives of ITU-T stated in PP-18 Res.71“Strategic plan for the Union for 2020‐2023”.
+The discussion by members.

+will require output from the implementation of the action plan.

-The seven high-level principle generated by WTSA-16 and its detailed explanation could be used as a set of general criteria for the evaluation of ITU-T SG restructuring.
+as a set of general criteria for the evaluation of ITU-T SG restructuring.

 3.1 Principles

+The seven high-level principles generated by WTSA-16 and their detailed explanation (See TD457r2 [Annex A]) and repeated in TD937R1 should be used in the consideration of the benefits of each of the potential re-structuring options in the output of the action plan.
+(See Annex 2)

-[The seven high level principles listed in TD937R1 are as follows
+[The seven high level principles listed are as follows

 Optimised Structure